AnoopAlexander/Machine-Learning/README.md

 4. Decision trees and Random forest for classification
 5. Classification of iris dataset using Support Vector machines
 6. Natural Language Processing Yelp data to classify as 1 or 5 star review.
+7. Kmeans clustering to segment universities as private or public based on given features.
+(Unsupervised)